-Invert Input Logic: Note that this model has active-low inputs, but you can choose to apply an inverter to your input channel by selecting "Yes" here.
-This only applies to the input logic of this model, not its output control logic, as setting an output to "1" always turns it ON for this model regardless of this option setting.
+Invert Input Logic: Note that this model has active-high inputs, but you can choose to apply an inverter to your input channel by selecting "Yes" here.
+This can be useful for some i2o operations which allow you to control outputs on another "target" module over the network with inputs applied here.
+For example, if you are sending this unit's input information to the outputs of another unit, or its complimentary active-low XT1111-000 model, and you wish to invert the ON state logic sent to the target device.
+This only applies to input logic of this model, not its output control logic, as setting an output to "1" always turns it ON for this model regardless of this option setting.

-Tag Name: You can give this I/O channel a name to document its purpose if desired.
-This is not used by the firmware and just serves as a convenient label for discerning its I/O function or application.
+Tag Name (Up to 8 Characters): You can give this I/O channel a name to document its purpose if desired.
+This is not used by the firmware and just serves as a convenient label for helping to discern its I/O function or application.